 The authors thank Dr. Dae Jung Kim for assistance with preliminary experiments and the Kentucky Department of Energy Development and Independence for partial funding of this work.

 Shin, Hee-Yong; Ryu, Jae-Hun; Bae, Seong-Youl; Crofcheck, Czarena L.; and Crocker, Mark, "Lipid Extraction from Scenedesmus sp.
 Microalgae for Biodiesel Production Using Hot Compressed Hexane" (2014).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 17.